erickchali/personal-ocr/ROADMAP.md

 ---

+## Phase 7: LangGraph Studio + LangSmith — Done

+- `langgraph.json` registers both graphs — `financial_assistant` (the StateGraph) and
+  `pdf_reader_agent` (the legacy `create_agent` reference) — and declares `"env": ".env"`.
+- `agents/graph.py` exports an uncompiled `builder` **and** a `graph` compiled without a checkpointer, so Studio can attach its own persistence while `main.py` compiles with `InMemorySaver`.
+Avoids the "custom checkpointer conflicts with platform" error.
+- `uv run langgraph dev` serves both graphs with thread state in `.langgraph_api/`.
+- `.vscode/launch.json` runs the dev server under the debugger.
+Reload is on, so the code runs in a child process — `"subProcess": true` is what binds breakpoints there.
+- LangSmith tracing is live via `LANGSMITH_*` in `.env`; traces land in the `learning-path` project.

+### Gotcha

+Cost attribution in LangSmith is derived by matching `ls_provider` + `ls_model_name` against its pricing table.
+Since Phase 8.5 that pair is `openrouter` + a slug like `anthropic/claude-sonnet-4.5`, which may not resolve — traces and token counts stay correct, but cost can read $0 until model prices are added under LangSmith's Model pricing settings.

+---

 ## Phase 8: Postgres + SQLAlchemy + Alembic + SQL Agent — Done

 Replaced SQLite with PostgreSQL, added ORM models, migrations, Pydantic response schemas, tests, and an LLM-powered SQL agent.